Schizoaffective Disorder Depressive Type Treatment

-To get proper treatment, it’s important to seek guidance from a licensed clinical psychologist with experience in schizophrenia and mood disorders.
-Dr. Blair of Blair Wellness Group is one of the most renowned and respected psychotherapists in these areas.
-If you’re looking for a dedicated psychotherapist in Beverly Hills who can help, we encourage you to contact our office to make an appointment.
+It is vital to seek treatment from a Licensed Clinical Psychologist with experience in schizophrenia and mood disorders.
+Dr. Blair of Blair Wellness Group is one of the most renowned and respected Licensed Clinical Psychologists in the country If you’re looking for a dedicated psychotherapist in Beverly Hills, Irvine, Newport Beach, and the surrounding areas, we encourage you to contact our office today.

 Symptoms of Depressive Type Schizoaffective Disorder

-Proper diagnosis relies on a careful assessment of an individual’s symptoms.
-It is understood that schizoaffective disorder looks similar to schizophrenia, but it also includes mood disorder symptoms that need to be evaluated to determine if a person has manic episodes, depressive episodes, or a combination of both.
-A person who has experienced manic episodes or a combination of both depressive and manic symptoms along with psychosis will often be diagnosed as having bipolar type schizoaffective disorder.
+Proper diagnosis of Schizoaffective Disorder relies on a careful assessment of the individual’s symptoms.
+It is understood that schizoaffective disorder looks similar to schizophrenia, but it also includes mood disorder symptoms that need to be evaluated in order to determine if a person has manic episodes, depressive episodes, or a combination of both.
+A person who has experienced manic episodes or a combination of both depressive and manic symptoms along with psychosis will often be diagnosed as having Schizoaffective Disorder, Bipolar type.
 Depressive type schizoaffective disorder is characterized by symptoms of psychosis and depression but without the episodes of mania.

-People with psychosis have a detachment from reality.
-They often experience hallucinations, which are hearing or seeing things that aren’t there, or delusions — believing in something that isn’t true.
+People with psychosis detach from reality.
+They often experience hallucinations, hearing or seeing things that aren’t there, and/or delusions — believing in something that isn’t true.
 While these are some of the most common symptoms of psychosis, there are others such as incoherent or disorganized thinking, catatonia, and anxiety or paranoia.

-Similar to major depression, the symptoms that an individual experiences with depressive type schizoaffective disorder can contribute additional challenges to everyday life.
+Similar to the symptoms of major depression, the symptoms that an individual experiences with depressive type schizoaffective disorder can contribute additional challenges to everyday life.
 Some of those symptoms may include a loss of interest in activities once enjoyed, trouble sleeping or eating, lack of motivation, and social withdrawal.

 Causes of Schizoaffective Disorder